Rarely do I gasp at something I see in a cemetery.

 But first, who was Harvey Bowers?

-Harvey Allen Bowers was born on October 30, 1896 in Porter Township, Schuylkill County.
-His father, Herman Bowers, was ironically (or maybe not) a German immigrant.
+Harvey Allen Bowers was born on October 30, 1896 in Porter Township, Schuylkill County to an immigrant family.
+His father, Herman Bowers, was a German immigrant.
 The younger Bowers joined the U.S. Army and served with the 28th Division in France during the First World War.
 He saw combat with the 108th Machine Gun Battalion in the Second Battle of the Marne and in the Argonne Forest in 1918.

 He returned home and found intermittent work in the struggling anthracite coal mines of extreme western Schuylkill County, above his hometown of Tower City.
 Bowers died in a horrific car accident on September 23, 1924.
 He was ejected from a speeding vehicle and died from a massive head wound.
 Several other passengers were severely injured in the collision as well.